-We have incurred net losses in each period since our inception, including net losses of \$266.9 million, \$175.5 million and \$99.0 million for the fiscal years ended January 31, 2021, 2020 and 2019, respectively.
-We had an accumulated deficit of \$935.4 million as of January 31, 2021.
+We have incurred net losses in each period since our inception, including net losses of \$176.6 million, \$345.4 million and \$306.9 million for the fiscal years ended January 31, 2024, 2023 and 2022, respectively.
+We had an accumulated deficit of \$1.7 billion as of January 31, 2024.
 We expect our operating expenses to increase significantly as we increase our sales and marketing efforts, continue to invest in research and development and expand our operations and infrastructure, both domestically and internationally.
 In particular, we have entered into non-cancelable multi-year capacity commitments with respect to cloud infrastructure services with certain third-party cloud providers, which require us to pay for such capacity irrespective of actual usage.
 In addition, we have incurred and expect to continue to incur significant additional legal, accounting and other expenses related to being a public company.
 While our revenue has grown in recent years, if our revenue declines or fails to grow at a rate faster than these increases in our operating expenses, we will not be able to achieve and maintain profitability in future periods.
 As a result, we expect to continue to generate losses.
 We cannot assure you that we will achieve profitability in the future or that, if we do become profitable, we will be able to sustain profitability.

-Because we derive substantially all of our revenue from our database platform, failure of this platform to satisfy customer demands could adversely affect our business, results of operations, financial condition and growth prospects.
+Because we derive more than the majority of our revenue from MongoDB Atlas, failure of MongoDB Atlas to satisfy customer demands could adversely affect our business, results of operations, financial condition and growth prospects and our future revenue may be more difficult to predict.

-We derive and expect to continue to derive substantially all of our revenue from our database platform.
-As such, market adoption of our database platform is critical to our continued success.
-Demand for our platform is affected by a number of factors, many of which are beyond our control, including continued market acceptance by developers, the availability of our Community Server offering, the continued volume, variety and velocity of data that is generated, timing of development and release of new offerings by our competitors, technological change and the rate of growth in our market.
+We derive and expect to continue to derive more than the majority of our revenue from MongoDB Atlas, our database-as-a-service offering, which is primarily recognized on a usage-basis.
+As such, market adoption and usage of MongoDB Atlas is critical to our continued success.
+Although MongoDB Atlas has seen rapid adoption since its commercial launch in June 2016, and though we intend to continue to direct a significant portion of our financial and operating resources to develop and grow MongoDB Atlas, including offering a free tier of MongoDB Atlas to generate developer usage and awareness, we cannot guarantee that rate of adoption will continue at the same pace or at all.
+Demand for MongoDB Atlas is affected by a number of factors, many of which are beyond our control, including economic downturns, continued market acceptance by developers, the availability of our Community Server offering, the continued volume, variety and velocity of data that is generated, timing of development and release of new offerings by our competitors, technological change and the rate of growth in our market.
+For instance, among other factors, the adverse macroeconomic conditions resulted in slower than historical growth of our existing Atlas applications for the year ended January 31, 2024.
 If we are unable to continue to meet the demands of our customers and the developer community, our business operations, financial results and growth prospects will be materially and adversely affected.
+In addition, because our customer's usage of MongoDB Atlas may vary for a number of reasons, our visibility into the timing of revenue recognition is limited.
+There is a risk that customers will consume our MongoDB Atlas offering more slowly than we expect, and our actual results may differ from our forecasts and our future revenue may be less predictable going forward due to, among other things, fluctuations in the rate of customer renewals and expansions and seasonality of, or fluctuations in, usage of MongoDB Atlas